Configuring LDAP Servers

 LDAP This is the most commonly used protocol

 1. Enter the Server Hostname.
 This is the server IP address.
-You can also type in the hostname if internal DNS has been set up.
+You can also type in the hostname if you have set up internal DNS.

 2. Enter the Server Port.
 LDAP uses Port 389